julianshapiro/velocity/packages/velocity/README.md

 ###**Updates**

-*Velocity's jQuery dependency will be removed in ~10 days.
+*Coming soon: Velocity's jQuery dependency will be removed in ~10 days.
 At that time, Zepto will be fully supported.
 If jQuery/Zepto IS loaded, Velocity will perform exactly as it already does.*

 - UI Pack: http://velocityjs.org/#uiPack
 - Spring physics: http://velocityjs.org/#easing